muratk5n/thirdwave/en/README.md

 ---

-September CPI YoY (inflation) is lower; the decrease is at a good, slow but steady pace.
+September CPI YoY (inflation) is lower; the decrease is at a good, slow, steady pace.
 Exactly the kind of downtrend u'd expect to see with the current rate rises.

 ```
 2022-07-01  8.524815